Skip to main content

 * Applicants can apply for a little extension of the delivery of Bachelor's certificate if they expect long postal delivery time.

-** The applicants are informed a few days after the interview whether they were successful, formal letter of admission can be issued only after authenticated copy of Bachelor's certificate is delivered.
+** Applicants are informed a few days after the interview whether they were successful, formal letter of admission can be issued only after authenticated copy of Bachelor's certificate is delivered.

 The dates for next academic year are announced in January.
 Before the update is done, you can expect similar dates as in last year.